 The sheer number of hours it takes to assist a loved one may be one of the biggest and most surprising issues when becoming a caregiver.

-“It’s a time thing,” said Barry London, PhD, MD, Potter Lambert Chair in Internal Medical of the University of Iowa Carver College of Medicine.
+“It’s a time thing,” said Dr. Barry London, Ph.D., M.D., the Potter Lambert Chair in Internal Medical of the University of Iowa Carver College of Medicine.
 “It can expand to really consume your life.”

 To safeguard your time, make sure others are available to help when needed so you get some relief and avoid exhaustion.

-Those who are in the caregiver role 24/7 every day of the year, such as a spouse, may become particularly isolated from an outside life and face the most pressure.
-London noted that a spouse caregiver is naturally present and quite invested in helping the patient.
-While that can be trying for the caregiver, it’s also good for the patient.
+Those in the caregiver role around-the-clock, such as a spouse, may become particularly isolated and face the most pressure.
+London said a spouse caregiver is naturally present and quite invested in helping the patient.
+While that can be trying for the caregiver, it’s good for the patient.

 Emotional and physical needs